aspnetboilerplate/aspnetboilerplate/doc/WebSite/Notification-System.md

 }
 ```

-That notification will be sent to all subscribed users with usings `EmailRealTimeNotifier` and `SignalRRealTimeNotifier`(default notifier).
+That notification will be sent to all subscribed users using `EmailRealTimeNotifier` and `SignalRRealTimeNotifier`(default notifier).
 Since `SMSRealTimeNotifier`'s `UseOnlyIfRequestedAsTarget` is true, you must define it as a target to send notifications using it.

 ```csharp
 public async Task Publish_NewUserCreatedNotificationWithSms(long userId)